Careers Leader: Mrs A Cameron

 All students are required to stay in some form of education or training until the age of 18; this can be in college, through an apprenticeship or a work place with recognised training.

-If considering an apprenticeship, also apply for a college place, again as a back- up and to maintain choice.
+- If considering an apprenticeship, you must also apply for a college place, again as a back-up and to maintain choice.

 Basingstoke, Farnborough and Guildford College offer apprenticeship routes.
 The Sixth Form College does not offer apprenticeships.